 Pre-Licensing Training is Required*

-Alliance for Kids offers the following Pre-Licensing classes:
+Alliance for Kids is here to support you every step of the way, and offers the following Pre-Licensing classes:

 All persons with a State of Colorado Director Certification, two-year or four-year degree IN Early Childhood Education are exempt from the 15 hours of Pre-Licensing training but must have the following:

 - Providers must have Standard Precautions and Medication Administration, and current CPR/First Aid certification.
 (Visit our Calendar for upcoming training or see list of approved trainers.)